Hey there people :)

 Symptoms: I feel like I'm still in first tri, even though I'm almost half way through the entire pregnancy.

-Wedding Rings On or Off: On and FALLING off.
+On and FALLING off.
 Weight loss, you stink!

-Happy or Moody Most of the Time: I am ecstatic when I think about this baby girl.
+Time: I am ecstatic when I think about this baby girl.
 I am moody with most of the people in this world.
 Especially those that don't like our Baby Girl's name (I will share here with you blog followers once my skin thickens up a bit...
 I'm still a bit bitter)

 Looking Forward To: A 3d ultrasound...
 That I still need to schedule :)